Updated on January 11th, 2021

 What guidelines do you now need to follow?

-Visit England have an industry-standard called “WE’RE GOOD TO GO”.
+In addition, Visit England have an industry-standard called “WE’RE GOOD TO GO”.
 We have gained the accreditation which means we have followed UK Government & industry standard COVID-19 guidelines.
 We have a Risk Assessment in place & all processes to maintain cleanliness & social distancing.
 The most important thing is that our guests feel confident & reassured about coming to visit us at Low Hagg Farm.

 We have always prided ourselves on our level of cleaning & have received a lot of positive feedback.
 When guests arrive at Low Hagg Farm, I ensure that the cottages are sparkling clean.”